raiden-network/spec/messaging.rst

 - Alice sends the ``RevealSecret`` to Bob and at this point she must assume the transfer is complete.
 - Bob receives the secret and at this point has effectively secured the transfer of ``n`` tokens to his side.
 - Bob sends a ``RevealSecret`` message back to Alice to inform her that the secret is known and acts as a request for off-chain synchronization.
 - Finally Alice sends an ``Unlock`` message to Bob.
-This acts also as a synchronization message informing Bob that the lock will be removed from the pending lock list and that the transferred_amount and locksroot values are updated.
+This acts also as a synchronization message informing Bob that the lock will be removed from the list of pending locks and that the transferred_amount and locksroot values are updated.

 **Mediated Transfer - Best Case Scenario**